ebullient/campaign-notes/gm/encounters/goblin-arrows.md

 * Does the party see the goblins move?
     * Make a stealth check for each goblin.
 Any player passive perception above that score sees them.

+--> Riardon used Phantasmal Force to convince goblins they were on fire.
+Grizzlebear used Heat Metal to do additional damage.
+Both ran off the bridge to the east.

 ***Western Passage***.
 This passage is choked with rubble and has *steep escarpments*.
 Treat the area as difficult terrain.
 The ledge between the two escarpments[^1] is fragile.
 Any weight in excess of 100 pounds loosens the whole mass and sends it tumbling down to the east.
 Any creature on the ledge when it falls must make a DC 12 Dexterity saving throw, taking 4d6 bludgeoning damage on a failure, or half as much damage on a success.
 The creature also falls prone on a failed save.

 ### 5. Overpass
 Where a high tunnel passes through the larger tunnel cavern below, the goblins have set up a bridge guard post.

+--> DO NEW GUARDS come to the bridge?

 > The stream passage continues up, transitioning into a set of uneven steps ahead, bending eastward as it goes.
 A waterfall sounds out from a larger cavern somewhere ahead of you.
 >